uwe-koeckemann/AIDDL/common/doc/automata/dfa.md

                                                  (not (exists ?k:?v2 ?X
                                                    (!= ?v1 ?v2)))))))

-Finally, we define a *Discrete Finite State Machine (DFSM)* as a tuple containing a set of states, a set of events, a set of transitions, and initial state, and a set of final states.
+Finally, we define a *Deterministic Finite State Machine (DFSM)* as a tuple containing a set of states, a set of events, a set of transitions, and initial state, and a set of final states.
 The constraint asserts that all events and states are part of their respective sets.